decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-12-10-multi-world-vaba.md

 Run $n$ instances (or worlds) of view $v$.
 In instance $i$, the proposer is party $i$.
 Each instance runs logically as if the other instances do not exist.

-Once the proposer has a *commit certificate* in its instance, it sends that certificate to all parties and waits for $n-f$ confirmations, which we call a **done certificate**.
+Once the proposer has a *commit certificate* in its instance, it sends that certificate to all parties and waits for $n{-}f$ confirmations, which we call a **done certificate**.
 The proposer then sends the done certificate to all parties.

-Each party then waits for $n-f$ done certificates from different instances.
-Seeing proof that $n-f$ instances have a done certificate is the trigger for it to reveal its share of the beacon random value for view $v$.
+Each party then waits for $n{-}f$ done certificates from different instances.
+Seeing proof that $n{-}f$ instances have a done certificate is the trigger for it to reveal its share of the beacon random value for view $v$.

 Once the beacon value $b_v$ is revealed, the parties act as they would if the partial synchrony protocol mapped proposer $b_v$ in view $v$.
 All other instances are ignored (they are essentially decoys in hindsight).

-Obtaining the beacon value (typically when $n-f$ parties reveal their beacon share for view $v$) also serves as a *view change trigger* to move to the next view (view $v+1$).
+Obtaining the beacon value (typically when $n{-}f$ parties reveal their beacon share for view $v$) also serves as a *view change trigger* to move to the next view (view $v+1$).

 To start view $v+1$, parties send their *view change* information based on having $b_v$ as the proposer in view $v$.